|Source||Mitragyna speciosa, native to Southeast Asia||Picralima nitida, native to tropical Africa|

 Short-Term Side Effects of Kratom

-There are some side effects associated with kratom; however, they’re minor and usually only occur in higher doses or when first using it.
+Some side effects are associated with kratom; however, they’re minor and usually only occur in higher doses or when first used.

 Side effects of kratom may include: